chloroken/HunleffTimerLite/README.md

 A keybound activated timer that tracks Hunleff's attack style cycle.
 Requires AutoHotKey to function.

-	• KEYBINDS: Default keybinds are F5 to start, F6 to reset.
+	• KEYBINDS: F5 to start, F6 to reset.
 Check for conflicts with "Key Remapping" plugin.

 	• DIRECTIONS: Activate the script during the same tick you first get hit/splashed.